 For non-competitive rides lasting under 90 minutes, focus mainly on staying hydrated with frequent sips of water.
 This is especially true if your pre-exercise meal was good.
 If you are riding competitively or exercising in a hot climate and high intensity, an electrolyte solution could benefit performance.

 To sustain longer durations in the saddle, consuming carbohydrates and electrolytes is key to maintaining energy, maximizing performance, and aiding post-ride recovery.

 For the rides lasting longer than 90 minutes, it is typically advised to eat or drink 30 to 60 grams of carbohydrates every hour.

 For high intensity and endurance cycling, favor higher carbohydrate snacks, as your body prefers carbs to fuel the energy systems used at this level.
 For low to moderate intensity, snacks that include a mix of carbs, protein, and fats will work.
 During low-intensity exercise, the body will use some fat as an energy source, and the protein may help with recovery.

-Moving away from fast-acting carbs to slower-digesting choices post-ride is favorable for recovery and digestion.
-It is important to avoid these highly processed forms of carbohydrates unless specifically targeting performance during your ride, as out of this context they can have a negative impact on recovery, energy, and overall health.
+Avoiding fast-acting carbs and choosing slower-digesting options post-ride is better favorable for digestion.
+It is important to avoid these highly processed forms of carbohydrates unless specifically targeting performance during your ride.
+Out of this context, they can negatively impact recovery, energy, and overall health.

 How many calories do I burn while cycling?

 There are dozens of variables that determine the exact number of calories burned during a given ride.
 To get a rough estimate, webmd.com has a great calculator where you can plug in the type of exercise (cycling), the subcategory (mountain), your weight, and the duration, giving you an estimated number of calories burned for that ride.
 Fitness devices and bicycle computers also estimate calorie burn, including variables like gradient and heart rate, to improve accuracy.